-Hyderabad, August 26th, 2018: Apollo Hospitals, the first super-specialty hospital in the combined state of Andhra Pradesh and the first functional Health City in Asia, is celebrating 30 years of world-class care to its patrons, aiding them to traverse the journey from illness to wellness.
-Launched on 27th August, 1988 as a 150 bedded hospital on a hillock in the then outskirts of Hyderabad, Apollo Hospitals has today evolved into a global healthcare destination.
+Hyderabad, August 26th, 2018: Apollo Hospitals Hyderabad, the first super-speciality hospital in the combined state of Andhra Pradesh and the first functional Health City in Asia, is celebrating 30 years of world-class care to its patrons, aiding them to traverse the journey from illness to wellness.
+Launched on 27th August 1988 as a 150 bedded hospital on a hillock in the then outskirts of Hyderabad, Apollo Hospitals has today evolved into a global healthcare destination.
 Apart from serving the healthcare needs of patients from Hyderabad, neighbouring states and India; Apollo Hospitals, Hyderabad, now has a footprint across 70 countries.

 Apollo Hospitals has accomplished multiple important milestones during this immensely satisfying journey of thirty years and each one of these milestones provided energy and motivation to move further

 Speaking on the occasion Dr Sangita Reddy said, Technological supremacy, continuous skill enhancement, an environment of innovation coupled with our patient-centric approach, are the hallmarks to the success of Apollo Hospitals, Hyderabad.
 However, we believe that there is a lot more to do and are recommitting ourselves to the challenges ahead.
 This institution nurtures innovation and I am confident we will see many more path-breaking initiatives from Apollo Hospitals, Hyderabad in the years to come, she adds.